Sample and Computationally Efficient Stochastic Kriging in High Dimensions: Tensor Markov Kernels

 \subsection{A Connection to Ordinary Differential Equations}

-The theory we develop in the present paper relies on a connection between Gauss-Markov processes and linear ordinary differential equations (ODE).
-This connection is well known in probability and statistics literature.
+The theory we develop in the present paper relies on a connection between Gauss--Markov processes and linear ordinary differential equations (ODEs).
+This is well known in the probability and statistics literature.
 We provide a heuristic, exemplary introduction below and refer interested readers to \cite{DolphWoodbury52}, \cite{Ylvisaker87}, and \cite{MouraGoswami97} for a rigorous treatment, which is beyond the scope of the present paper.